 Developing a certain comfort level with a vehicle is important for novice drivers of all types — but it's even more crucial for motorcyclists.
 Look at these statistics, per the National Highway and Traffic Safety Administration:

-- Motorcyclists have a fatal-crash risk 30 times higher than those in cars (per vehicle mile traveled).
+- Motorcyclists have a fatal-crash risk over 26 times higher than those in cars (per vehicle mile traveled).

 - Roughly 25 percent of all motorcycle fatalities involve a rider with an invalid license.